 “It’s a class act.
 He is very talented.
 He has solid experience.
 And it helps him to jump in a car and drive fast.

 McCullough has worked extensively with Hulkenberg in the past, with McCullough becoming his race engineer at Williams after tracking his progress through the junior ranks.

 Hulkenberg then moved on to Force India, the previous incarnation of Racing Point.
 McCullough explained that one of the biggest challenges with Hulkenberg sometimes is getting him to slow down a bit.

 “In the days of Williams, when he was racing Formula 3 and I was a test engineer and working on the young driver development program, I followed him to Formula 2, then Formula 2, then all of his testing and eventually racing – also engineered it at Williams,” McCullough said.
 “Our paths have crossed many times over the years.

 “One thing he’s always been able to do is drive very quickly to the apex of a backslip angle, really natural control of the car.
 Whether it’s wet, low grip, it can go straight to where the grip is.
-Over the years he learned to master the Pirelli tyres, which I think frustrated him a bit at first.
+Over the years he learned to master the Pirelli tyres, which I think frustrated him a little at first.

 “He’s a driver who just wants to go fast.
 You spend half your time trying to slow it down.
 In the previous era, with greater degradation of the Pirelli tires, he had to take care of it.

 “I think working alongside Checo [Sergio Perez], the two helped each other I think with strengths and weaknesses.
 And with experience, he learned to manage race weekends well.

 “When he’s backed into our car, especially in 2020, having never driven it and you put him somewhere like Silverstone, which has low, medium and high speed corners and he qualifies at up front, you know he’s just a class act and a really solid rider.